Archive How Parents Can Help Their Children Deal With Teenage Breakups

 Monitoring Online Activities

 Given the proliferation of digital technology, parents must be mindful of their adolescents’ online activity.
 While maintaining privacy, regular monitoring may help create a secure online environment and facilitate talks about responsible internet usage.
 A great way to monitor your child’s online activities is to use a parental control app like Safes.
 With Safes, you can limit their screen time, and block inappropriate websites and keyword web searches.
 You can also manage other aspects of your child’s digital activities.
 To try it out, feel free to download it on iOS, Android, Windows, and MacOS devices now.
+Sign up for a free trial with Safes to support your child through this difficult time.

 Conclusion